 Confirm the Coordinate System/Datum

-To understand the difference between the two coordinate systems, move your scans and models into separate work zones and visualize them separately.
-By clicking a point on a surface inside each work zone, you can obtain the X, Y, Z coordinates of that point, helping you to determine the distance between them.
+To understand the difference between the two coordinate systems, move scans and models into separate work zones and visualize them separately.
+By clicking a point on a surface inside each work zone obtain the X, Y, Z coordinates of that point, helping to determine the distance between them.

 Confirming the base coordinate system or datum to be used is a critical first step in any data alignment process.
 Establishing this foundation ensures that all subsequent data elements are accurately placed and aligned, preventing misalignment issues and enhancing the overall integrity of the project.